 A good FX broker should afford its clients the best support possible.
 Given that many of the brokers are located in Europe, the time difference should not be too much of an issue.
 In the rare chance that a broker is located in a far-off country such as Australia, you should check whether they have a support team within your time zone.
 Not to worry though because AFM requires that every broker to have an operating office in the Netherlands.

 There are over 3,000 brokers which can offer FX trading services in The Netherlands.
 A majority of these brokers are found outside the Netherlands and only have a small part of their business located in the country.
-After undertaking some in-depth research, we have come up with a solid Dutch Forex brokers list which you can use to pick your favourite broker.
+After undertaking some in-depth research, we have come up with a solid Dutch Forex brokers list which you can use to pick your favorite broker.

 A simple way to learn about a broker is by directly visiting their website.
-This might present some trouble, however, given that some of the brokers operate as scam and might even swindle you of your money.
+This might present some trouble, however, given that some of the brokers operate as a scam and might even swindle you of your money.
 Just stick on our website and you will explore all the reviews we’ve done for all the brokers.
 You will not only enjoy safety but also convenience while browsing our website.

 Picking an FX broker which is regulated by AFM is definitely the good thing to do when it comes to picking FX brokers while in the Netherlands.
 For a firm to offer investment services or perform any investment activities, it must first be licensed by AFM or DNB.
 The Dutch Authority for the Financial Markets (AFM) has been regulating the financial markets in the country since 2002.
 Some of its roles include;

 All Forex brokers in the Netherlands are known as investment firms.
 Only the firms which have acquired the license from the AFM are allowed to offer investment services within the country.
-The law of the land states that all the foreign FX brokers that seek to offer investment services here must first establish local branches before getting a practising license for the said branch.
+The law of the land states that all the foreign FX brokers that seek to offer investment services here must first establish local branches before getting a practicing license for the said branch.